 On May 16, 2011, Droplets Inc., the holder of two patents pertaining to user interface servers, filed a complaint in the U.S. District Court for the Eastern District of Texas against E\TRADE Financial Corporation, E\TRADE Securities LLC, E\TRADE Bank and multiple other unaffiliated financial services firms.
 Plaintiff contends that the defendants engaged in patent infringement under federal law.
 Plaintiff seeks unspecified damages and an injunction against future infringements, plus royalties, costs, interest and attorneys' fees.
 On September 30, 2011, the Company and several co-defendants filed a motion to transfer the case to the Southern District of New York.
 Venue discovery occurred throughout December 2011.
 On January 1, 2012, a new judge was assigned to the case.
 On March 28, 2012, a change of venue was granted and the case was transferred to the United States District Court for the Southern District of New York.
 The Company filed its answer and counterclaim on June 13, 2012 and plaintiff moved to dismiss the counterclaim.
 The Company filed a motion for summary judgment.
 Plaintiffs sought to change venue back to the Eastern District of Texas on the theory that this case is one of several matters that should be consolidated in a single multi-district litigation.
 On December 12, 2012, the Multidistrict Litigation Panel denied the transfer of this action to Texas.
 By opinion dated April 4, 2013, the Court denied defendants' motion for summary judgment and plaintiff's motion to dismiss the counterclaims.
 The Court issued its order on claim construction on October 22, 2013, and by order dated January 28, 2014, the Court adopted the defendants' proposed claims construction.
-On March 25, 2014, the Court granted plaintiff leave to amend its complaint to add a newly-issued patent, but stayed all litigation pertaining to that patent until a covered business method review could be heard by the Patent and Trademark Appeals Board.
-The defendants filed petitions for covered business method patent reviews with the Patent and Trademark Appeals Board on May 12, 2014.
-Motions for summary judgment will be briefed in the U.S. District Court through August 2014.
+On March 25, 2014, the Court granted plaintiff leave to amend its complaint to add a newly-issued patent, but stayed all litigation pertaining to that patent until a covered business method review could be heard by the Patent and Trademark Appeals Board on May 12, 2014.
+Motions for summary judgment were filed in the U.S. District Court in August 2014 and the parties await the decision.
 The Company will continue to defend itself vigorously in this matter, both in the District Court and at the U.S. Patent and Trademark Office.